datuchela/sweeft-assignment/README.md

 # Sweeft Acceleration Assignment

-Fun and challenging task that I have been given as an assignment from Sweeft Digital.
+Fun and challenging task that I have been given as an assignment from Sweeft Digital

 ## Run this locally